 A NuAmps monopolar digital amplifier headpiece was used to detect EEG patterns occurring just below the scalp.
 This device was hooked to a computer running both the STIM2 and SCAN software packages capable of interpreting and encoding EEG data, as well as being the software in which the lexical decision task was programmed and run.
 Each participant signed a consent form prior to the experiment.
 Before each participant was measured, the system was configured to the correct settings and the hardware prepared.
-This consisted of inserting sensor sponges into the appropriate slots of the EEG cap, and securing the cap to the participant’s head with a Velcro chinstrap, including placing two sensors (A1 and A2) for grounds (baseline scalp electroconductivity without underlying brain activity) on the right and left mastoid bones, or the slightly protruding bones just behind each ear.
+This setup consisted of inserting sensor sponges into the appropriate slots of the EEG cap, and securing the cap to the participant’s head with a Velcro chinstrap.
+Next two ground sensors (baseline scalp electroconductivity without underlying brain activity) were placed on the right and left mastoid bones, or the slightly protruding bones just behind each ear.
 With the cap and sensors in place, a non-toxic, non-irritating electrically conductive solution was applied to the sensors with an automatic pipette.
 Once the participant was fully prepared, the impedance value of the signal received from their scalp was measured to ensure accurate readings.
 In the event of too much impedance (not enough electrical conductivity), manual measures were taken to remedy the problem: applying pressure to expand the sensor sponges, pressure to the scalp to complete the circuit, more solution added to increase conductivity, etc. Once proper operating conditions were reached, the participants were asked to blink their eyes rapidly a few times to establish a base for determining eye blink artifacts in the data.
 Once these baselines were acquired the lexical decision task began.

-This involved the participants observing a word onscreen and deciding whether or not it was a word or non-word (such as TORTOISE and WERM) using pre-determined button presses.
-The word would be presented onscreen, and would stay there until the participant pressed either “Z” for yes (real word), or “/” for no (fake word).
+The lexical decision involved the participants observing a word onscreen and deciding whether or not it was a word or non-word (such as TORTOISE and WERM) using pre-determined button presses.
+The word would be presented onscreen, and would stay there until the participant pressed either “1” for yes (real word), or “2” for no (fake word).
 The experiment made use of 6 sets of 60 randomly assigned word pairs for a total of 360 trials, 180 of which were lexical decision tasks.
 These trials were presented in Arial 19 point font, and the inter-trial interval was set to five seconds to allow for complete recording of the N400 waveform.